 1. Make your upper level accessible

+Culture starts at the top.
+If your upper management simply talk about culture without actually believing in or embodying it, then you will see this attitude trickle down through the rest of the organization.
+The reason for this is that it quickly becomes evident to your employees when they’re being sold a culture that isn’t real.
+When the facade of culture drops, you will see a fast and sudden turn to disengagement as employees realize that your organization is simply pretending at culture.
 Showing employees that upper management has fully bought into the culture and actually practice what they preach is one of the best ways to ensure that they too will buy in and embody your culture.
 A great way to do this using your LMS is to build courses that introduce upper management.
+These should take the form of videos that show upper management talking about:- Who they are.

-• What their “why” is.
+- What their "why" is.

-• The reason they love working for your organization.
+- The reason they love working for your organization.

 2. Let your employees teach each other